Start A New Node

 To test, visit your subdomain in a browser and verify a secure https connection.
 You should see your API returning data.

-Caddy Setup (Alternative to NGINX)
+Caddy Setup

 This is not a mandatory step for running your node.
 If your Docker or Pm2 is already running your node, you are done.
 This step covers hosting your node using Caddy and associating a domain or sub domain to your node.